 The corresponding author must include in the cover letter a statement to the SEPM editor about all submissions and previous materials that might be considered to be redundant or duplicate publication of similar work.
 This statement will indicate if the manuscript includes materials on which the authors have previously published, have submitted a related report to another publication, or have distributed the materials on the Internet.
 Copies of the related material should be submitted to the relevant SEPM editor to assist with the editorial decision of the manuscript, accompanied by a cover letter that explains in detail how the submitted manuscript overlaps with and differs from other submitted or published work––including Internet resources.

-6. Authors will not submit a manuscript for publication while a comparable manuscript is under review for possible publication elsewhere.
+6. Authors will not submit a manuscript or book proposal for publication while a comparable manuscript or proposal is under review for possible publication elsewhere.

-It is the responsibility of the authors to inform the publication editors of any other submitted manuscripts that may compromise this rule.
+It is the responsibility of the authors to inform the publication editors of any other submitted manuscripts or book proposals that may compromise this rule.